 While experiencing Manaus's nightlife, catch moto-taxis if you need to get somewhere that is not within a safe walking distance.

 Come prepared with a travel money card and cash available before you arrive in Manaus.
 There aren’t many places to exchange money, and even less opportunities to do so once you get into the Amazon.
 Use large notes for accommodation and tours.
 Keep smaller notes and coins available to pay for meals, transport and toilets.

 Tipping is not mandatory, however you may want to tip your guide or driver to show appreciation for their services.

 Haggling is common throughout the city, but ask the locals or your guide for reasonable prices beforehand.
 But, don’t be a tight-ass and haggle too hard.

 Manaus is a large city, but two days will give you plenty of time to explore.
 From there, take a riverboat cruise to explore the Amazon by river.
 Each day you will wake up to discover a different part of the rainforest.

-How safe is Brazil for women travelers?
-Read these 5 tips from Brazilian local Fernada Lopes and keep yourself and your valuables safe while you're exploring this amazing country.
+Brazilian local Fernada Lopes shares her tips to keep yourself and your valuables safe while exploring this amazing country.